tsunam/dotd_parser/KNOWN_ISSUES.md

   * biggest_hit = max(hit_list, key=hit_list.get)
     * ValueError: max() arg is an empty sequence
 * debian: web2py starts up but acts weird when run as root
-* debian: Ugh!
-Unicode from json from UgUp on Debian Linux is a nightmare.